-The transportation industry benefits from Iridium's IoT solutions, which enhance operations management and support dual-mode transmissions for vehicles moving between urban and rural environments.
-Critical data and diagnostics, such as engine performance, signaling information and brake times, are relayed over Iridium's network to help trains operate more safely and keep critical transportation infrastructure operating efficiently.
+The freight industry benefits from Iridium's IoT solutions, which enhance operations management and support dual-mode transmissions for vehicles moving between urban and rural environments.
+Critical data and diagnostics, such as engine performance, signaling information and brake times, are relayed over Iridium's network to help vehicles operate safely and keep critical transportation infrastructure operating efficiently.